hashicorp/terraform-provider-google/website/docs/r/data_loss_prevention_deidentify_template.html.markdown

   (Optional)
   Partially mask a string by replacing a given number of characters with a fixed character.
   Masking can start from the beginning or end of the string.
   Structure is documented below.

+* `crypto_deterministic_config` -
+  (Optional)
+  Pseudonymization method that generates deterministic encryption for the given input.
+Outputs a base64 encoded representation of the encrypted output.
+Uses AES-SIV based on the RFC [https://tools.ietf.org/html/rfc5297](https://tools.ietf.org/html/rfc5297).
+  Structure is documented below.

+* `crypto_replace_ffx_fpe_config` -
+  (Optional)
+  Replaces an identifier with a surrogate using Format Preserving Encryption (FPE) with the FFX mode of operation; however when used in the `content.reidentify` API method, it serves the opposite function by reversing the surrogate back into the original identifier.
+The identifier must be encoded as ASCII.
+For a given crypto key and context, the same identifier will be replaced with the same surrogate.
+Identifiers must be at least two characters long.
+In the case that the identifier is the empty string, it will be skipped.
+See [https://cloud.google.com/dlp/docs/pseudonymization](https://cloud.google.com/dlp/docs/pseudonymization) to learn more.
+  Note: We recommend using CryptoDeterministicConfig for all use cases which do not require preserving the input alphabet space and size, plus warrant referential integrity.
+  Structure is documented below.